oisanjaya/PaperWM/README.md

 There are several `positions` available for selection.
 Namely, `right`, `left`, `start`, `end`.
 The latter two will insert windows at the start or end of tiled windows container.

-Options for these settings, as well as settings to enable/disable specific positions in the `Open Window Position` buttong, are provided in PaperWM settings:
+Options for these settings, as well as settings to enable/disable specific positions in the `Open Window Position` buttons, are provided in PaperWM settings:

 https://github.com/paperwm/PaperWM/assets/30424662/4e4aa415-d047-44cb-b87a-d7e08493ecbd